-Our Child Protection Lead is Mrs AM Moore (Headteacher) and the designated deputies are Ms S Evans and Mr R Forde (Assistant Headteachers).
-Mrs A Lodge (School Business Manger) leads on all aspects of Health and Safety.
+Our Child Protection Lead is Mrs AM Moore (Headteacher) and the designated deputy is Ms S Evans.
+Mr R Forde (Assistant Headteachers) is our SENCO and Mrs A Lodge (School Business Manger) leads on all aspects of Health and Safety.

 Take a look at our Safeguarding Curriculum Map which outlines our curriculum coverage for delivering safety messages to our pupils.

 Anti-Bullying is an integral part of our safeguarding work.
 We deliver regular sessions to our pupils through assemblies, whole class lessons, workshops from outside agencies such as Bullybusters, NSPCC and Diversity Role Models, as well as in our P4C sessions.